s871403165gmailcom/solidity-doc-cn/contracts/errors.rst

-.. index:: ! error, revert
+.. index:: ! error, revert, ! selector; of an error

 .. _errors: